chabrune/kfs/learning/OsDev.md

 create a process image.

 An ELF (Executable and Linkable Format) file is organized into several sections, each serving a specific purpose.
-Here is a schematic representation of its structure:

 Before diving into memory layout, it's essential to understand the basic structure of an ELF file.
 An ELF file consists of several parts: